KenKundert/avendesora/doc/overview.rst

     # Avendesora: All lines that begin with '# Avendesora:' are deleted.

 In this example it is assumed that your editor is Vim.
-You would jump to the first field by typing 'n' (next) and then modified the field by typing 'cw' (change word).
+You would jump to the first field by typing 'n' (next) and then modify the field by typing 'cw' (change word).
 In this example the first 'n' takes you to *_NAME_* and you would use 'cw' to change it to *LinuxLogin*.
 You should choose your account name carefully.
 Once set, you should never change an account name because it will